 RISC-V: Dividing efficiently across different hardware

 In previous blog posts I have described the division algorithms SEGGER implemented in emRun.
-However, which algorithm is best (in terms of code size, execution speed, or power efficiency) is very dependent on the target instruction set architectue (ISA) and the way the ISA is implemented in silicon.
+However, which algorithm is best (in terms of code size, execution speed, or power efficiency) is very dependent on the target instruction set architecture (ISA) and the way the ISA is implemented in silicon.
 This article explains how we help to […]

 Size matters – Comparing tool chains and CPUs